JustinMShea/wooldridge/README.md

 ## Example

-Load the `wooldridge` package and use the `data()` function to load the desired data set.
+Load the `wooldridge` package and use the `data()` function to bring the desired data set into the working environment.
 Data set names match those in the text.
-Once loaded, it becomes very easy to run models required in the text.
+Once present in the working environment, modelling data is quick and easy, leaving learners with more time to focus on interpretation.

 ```{r}
 library(wooldridge)